mark-watson/Clojure-AI-Book/manuscript/preface.md

 ## Personal Artificial Intelligence Journey: or, Life as a Lisp Developer

 I have been interested in AI since reading Bertram Raphael’s excellent book *Thinking Computer: Mind Inside Matter* in the early 1980s.
 I have also had the good fortune to work on many interesting AI projects including the development of commercial expert system tools for the Xerox LISP machines and the Apple Macintosh, development of commercial neural network tools, application of natural language and expert systems technology, medical information systems, application of AI technologies to Nintendo and PC video games, and the application of AI technologies to the financial markets.
 I have also applied statistical natural language processing techniques to analyzing social media data from Twitter and Facebook.
 I worked at Google on their Knowledge Graph and I managed a deep learning team at Capital One where I was awarded 55 US patents.
+In recent years most of my work has been centered around creating deep learning models for specific applications and the use of Large Language Models for Natural Language Processing (NLP) and extracting semantic information from text.

-I enjoy AI programming, and hopefully this enthusiasm will also infect you.
+I enjoy AI programming, and hopefully this enthusiasm will also infect you dear reader.

 ## Acknowledgements